 How I’m Currently Doing Goals

 I’ve got two things going on with my goals right now.
-It started with my goals sheet that I created for my morning routine.
+It started with the goals sheet that I created for my morning routine.
 The goals sheet has more long-term goals that I want to accomplish over the next 15 years.
-It is more than a list of to-do’s…but more of aspirations and a dream board.
+It is more than a list of to-do’s…but more of personal goals focus, for aspirations and a dream board.
 I also have a wins section and daily affirmations.

 The other thing I have going right now is with my Mastermind group.
 They put together a challenge called, Come As You Will Be in 2023.
 They had us fill out goals across different areas of life: personal, professional, spiritual, financial, and in relationships.